bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 Vale is a system that automatically checks documentation files.
 These checks are based on Bokeh's :ref:`documentation_style_guidelines`.

+Vale provides three levels of feedback:

+* ``error``: Issues that you need to resolve before a pull request can be merged.
+* ``warning``: Issues that you should pay close attention to and fix if in any way possible.
+* ``suggestion``: Those are general suggestions that you should keep in mind.
+    For example, Vale reminds you to generally use active voice instead of active voice.
+However, this suggestion should not stop you from using passive voice whenever appropriate or required.

-To exclude part of your text from being checked by Vale, enclose your text in the comments ``.. vale off`` and ``.. vale on``.
+To exclude a paragraph of your text from being checked by Vale, enclose the paragraph in the comments ``.. vale off`` and ``.. vale on``.
 For example:

 .. code-block:: ReST